adapt-it/keyit/README.md

 ### What is this repository for? ###

 * Development of Key It as
-*
-  an iOS Storyboard app (referred to in this documentation as kitios) and as

   an Android app (referred to in this documentation as kitand) and as

   an iOS SwiftUI app (referred to in this documentation as kitsui)

-### How do I get set up for iOS Storyboard? ###

-* Get Xcode 12 or later
-* Use Xcode's Source Control to clone the repo from Github, and open the Xcode project
-* The SQLite database that is included in recent iOS systems is used.
-The Xcode project includes settings to use the bridge from Swift to C for source code that calls the C API of SQLite.

 ### How do I get set up for Android? ###